Changing the world of consumer goods

 He graduated from The College of William and Mary with a BA in Government.

-Del Hudson is the Executive Vice President of Market Impact at Worldly, where she oversees brand, marketing, communications and public affairs and leads the company’s impact strategy.
+Del Hudson is Executive Vice President of Market Impact at Worldly, where she oversees marketing, communications, stakeholder relations, and policy and also stewards the company’s impact strategy.
+Her career spans external relations and sustainability leadership roles, including with global brands AstraZeneca Plc. and Nike Inc.

 Stephanie Bastin-Wells leads the People Organization at Worldly and is responsible for supporting their global employee base.